- Discover CSUB

 Michael Ault ‘s expertise is in political philosophy, public opinion, media politics, research methodologies, and politics and culture.
 He has served as a Senator in the CSU Statewide Academic Senate and as Department chair.
 He has traveled extensively in Central America and South Asia and teaches and promotes healthy life styles, including vegetarianism and the practice of yoga.

 Stanley Eugene Clark’s primary teaching and research are in public law, Latino politics, immigration policy, and food policy.
 He is also a Certified Public Accountant and advises many businesses, especially those owned by Hispanic entrepreneurs.
-He serves on several business committees and non-profit boards, including most recently as chair of the Building Healthy Communities South Kern Steering Committee.
+He serves on several business committees and non-profit boards.
+Clark is now Professor Emeritus, but continues to be active in service to students, especially those interested in law school

 Gitika Commuri has her doctorate in International Relations and teaches extensively in that area.
 Her expertise includes the relationships of politics and religion and the importance of “soft power” in international politics.
 She continues to represent the Department in several curriculum committees and to advise majors and other student athletes.
 One of her passions is the rescue of stray and abandoned pets.